krzysztof-piasecki/vet-clinic/README.md

-This is simple project of car rental based on MySQL database.
+This is simple project of creating appointment with doctor based on MySQL database.
 To run the application, it is required to enter login and password to MySQL database in application.properties and in application-test.properties for test purposes.
 The database will be created by the App.